Velocidex/velociraptor-docs/content/artifact_references/pages/windows.eventlogs.modifications.md

              OwningPublisher, Enabled
       FROM read_reg_key(globs=Key)
       WHERE ChannelName =~ ProviderRegex
-        AND Mtime > DateAfterTime
+        AND Mtime &gt; DateAfterTime
-        AND Mtime < DateBeforeTime
+        AND Mtime &lt; DateBeforeTime

   - name: Providers
     description: Inspect the state of each provider